What is a Direct Stafford Loan?

 8) Keep records of all loan documents.
 Remember, you must repay your loan!

-9) Keep your address and phone number current with BSC Admissions Office.
+9) Keep your address and phone number current with the ABAC-Bainbridge Admissions Office.

 10) All loan applications are due by midterm of each semester.
 Your loan will be processed within 6 weeks of receipt of all documents.